The Day Tokyo-3 Stood Still: Production

 The original script featured scenes that were later cut during the course of the work.
-The original storyboard included more scenes of Misato and Kaji trapped in an elevator and a scene in which Rei explains to her fellow pilots that the corridors to Nerv headquarters were made especially intricate to prevent terrorist attacks.
+The original draft included more scenes of Misato and Kaji trapped in an elevator and a scene in which Rei explains to her fellow pilots that the corridors to Nerv headquarters were made especially intricate to prevent terrorist attacks.
+The episode's draft also included more dialogue among the Nerv staff establishing that the cause of Nerv's malfunction was human, as well as an early mention of the Super Solenoid Engine, a power system recovered from Angel Shamshel's remains.
 Moreover, in the final scene, Shigeru Aoba would play an acoustic version of "A Cruel Angel's Thesis" on his guitar.
-Koichi Yamadera, Miki Nagasawa, Yuko Miyamura, Megumi Hayashibara, Kotono Mitsuishi, voice actors of several main characters in the series, played unidentified characters for "The Day Tokyo-3 Stood Still", along with Koichi Nagano, Hidenari Ugaki, Tomomichi Nishimura and Akiko Yajima.
-In addition to the original compositions, composed by Shiro Sagisu, the song "You are the only one" by Kotono Mitsuishi, Misato's original voice actress, was used in the scene where Makoto Hyuga picks up Misato's laundry.
+Kōichi Yamadera, Miki Nagasawa, Yūko Miyamura, Megumi Hayashibara, Kotono Mitsuishi, voice actors of several main characters in the series, played unidentified characters for "The Day Tokyo-3 Stood Still", along with Kōichi Nagano, Hidenari Ugaki, Tomomichi Nishimura, and Akiko Yajima.
+In addition to the original soundtrack, composed by Shirō Sagisu, the song "You are the only one" by Kotono Mitsuishi, Misato's original voice actress, was used in the scene where Makoto Hyuga picks up Misato's laundry.
 Claire Littley also sang a version of "Fly Me to the Moon" used as the episode's final theme song for the original broadcast, while in the late home video releases a version named "Rei, Asuka, Misato Ver." was used instead.